mendix/docs/content/data-hub/data-hub-catalog/register.md

 ## 7 Registering Data Sources from Enterprise Applications {#registration-form}

-You can register data sources from other business application in your organization, such as SAP and Mindsphere, in Data Hub.
-The available datasets have to be exposed in an OData v4 service which can be manually registered from the Data Hub Home through the connector of the business application.
-There is also the option to register a generic OData v4 service for applications that are not presented.
+You can register data sources from other business application, such as SAP and Mindsphere, in Data Hub.
+The available datasets have to be exposed in an OData v4 service which can be manually registered from the Data Hub **Home** by clicking on the connector of the business application.
+The registration process will take you through registering a data source for the selected application.
+There is also an option to register a generic OData v4 service.

 {{% alert type="info" %}}
 Each new version of previously registered data sources (services) have to be individually registered.